lelit/pglast/docs/ast.rst

    .. attribute:: quals
       :type: Node

-      qualifiers on join, if any
+      Qualifiers on join, if any

    .. attribute:: alias
       :type: Alias*

-      user-written alias clause, if any
+      User-written alias clause, if any

    .. attribute:: rtindex
       :type: int